Khaleda Zia: BNP and 7-party alliance

-Boycotting 1986 election
+Boycotting the 1986 election

 To divert the political pressure, Lt.
 General Ershad declared a date for a fresh election in 1986.
-Initially, the two major opposition alliances, '7 party alliance' led by BNP and '15 party alliance' led by Awami League discussed the possibilities of participating in the election forming a greater election alliance to catch Ershad off the guard.
-But Awami League refused to form any election alliance and Sheikh Hasina in a public rally declared anyone who would join the election under Ershad would be a 'national traitors', on 19 March 1986.
+Initially, the two major opposition alliances, the '7-party alliance' led by BNP and the '15-party alliance' led by Awami League, discussed the possibilities of participating in the election, forming a greater election alliance to catch Ershad off guard.
+However, the Awami League refused to form any election alliance, and Sheikh Hasina, in a public rally on 19 March 1986, declared that anyone who would join the election under Ershad would be a 'national traitor'.

-However, Sheikh Hasina's Awami League, along with Communist Party of Bangladesh and six other parties, joined the election under Ershad, resulting in the split between the 15 party alliance, On the other hand, Begum Khaleda Zia uncompromisingly declared the election illegal and urged people to resist the election.
+However, Sheikh Hasina's Awami League, along with the Communist Party of Bangladesh and six other parties, joined the election under Ershad, resulting in the split between the 15-party alliance.
+On the other hand, Begum Khaleda Zia uncompromisingly declared the election illegal and urged people to resist the election.

-The government of Ershad put her under house arrest on the eve of the election while Awami League, Bangladesh Jamaat-e-Islami, Communist Party of Bangladesh and other smaller parties took part in the election only to lose to the Jatiya Party of Ershad.
+The government of Ershad put her under house arrest on the eve of the election, while Awami League, Bangladesh Jamaat-e-Islami, the Communist Party of Bangladesh, and other smaller parties took part in the election only to lose to the Jatiya Party.

-Begum Khaleda Zia's uncompromising attitude and her defiance to the military dictatorship made an image of an "Uncompromising leader" in the eyes of people.
-Dr Gowher Rizvi in his analysis wrote:
+Begum Khaleda Zia's uncompromising attitude and her defiance of the military dictatorship created an image of an "uncompromising leader" in the eyes of people.
+Gowher Rizvi, in his analysis, wrote:

-Later in that year, on the eve of 1986 Bangladeshi presidential election, Khaleda Zia was put under house arrest once again.
+Later in that year, on the eve of the 1986 Bangladeshi presidential election, Khaleda Zia was put under house arrest once again.